Welcome to Wolfson

 Nick Rawlins is Professor of Behavioural Neuroscience at the University of Oxford, Pro-Vice-Chancellor for Development and External Affairs and is a Governing Body Fellow at Wolfson.
 His research spans areas including the neural basis of memory, brain degeneration, pain and anxiety, and he has published widely in these fields.

 In addition to the College's unique collection of modern art, Wolfson supports Creative Arts Fellowships in the visual arts, music, or creative writing.

 Playwright and screenwriter Nicholas Pierpan is the College’s Creative Arts Fellow.
 His plays have been performed internationally and he now writes for television, film and radio as well.

-We have Student Welfare Officers (Derek and Yuge) who are available to provide practical and informed advice, and hold regular welfare events (often with cake!).
+We have Student Welfare Officers (Amogh, Catherine, and Ernesto) who are available to provide practical and informed advice, and hold regular welfare events (often with cake!).
 The Welfare Officers are here to help you get the best out of your time at Wolfson College.
 Not only are they are here to help with serious problems, they can help you enjoy your time at Wolfson in many different ways.